 Partner with digital giants

-With movie theaters closed during the coronavirus outbreak, Huanxi Media risked losing millions of dollars on its movie “Lost in Russia.”
-The company partnered with ByteDance, a digital media platform, to distribute the movie.
-As a result, Huanxi earned $91 million and a share of advertising.
+With movie theaters closed during the coronavirus outbreak, a media company risked losing millions of dollars on a soon-to-premiere movie.
+The company partnered with a digital media platform to distribute the movie.
+As a result, the media company earned $91 million and a share of advertising.